Revolutionary People's Liberation Party/Front: Structure

 The group espouses a Marxist–Leninist ideology and holds an anti-U.S., anti-NATO position.
 It considers that the Turkish state is under the control of Western imperialism and seeks to end this control by violent and democratic means.
+In Turkey, the group is regarded as the primary exponent of "Marxist violence."

 It finances its activities chiefly through donations raised in Turkey and Europe.

 The People's Front (Turkey), a mass organization, and the Revolutionary Youth Federation of Turkey, a youth organization, are connected to the DHKP-C.

 History

 Foundation

 The organization was originally formed in 1978 by Dursun Karataş as Revolutionary Left (Turkish: Devrimci Sol or Dev Sol), a splinter faction of Devrimci Yol ("Revolutionary Way"), which splintered from the People's Liberation Party-Front of Turkey (THKP-C), which in its turn was a splinter of Revolutionary Youth Federation (commonly known in Turkish as Dev Genç).
 The group was relaunched with its current name in 1994.

 During 1980s

-Dev Sol has claimed responsibility for a number of assassinations, including those of Gün Sazak and Nihat Erim in 1980.
+In 1980, Dev Sol claimed responsibility for a number of assassinations, including those of Gün Sazak on 27 May, and Nihat Erim on 19 July.
 Since the late 1980s, the group has mostly targeted current and retired Turkish security and military officials.